-The UT Dallas Social Sciences Grant program is an internal funding mechanism designed to collect preliminary data that will lead to external funding.
-Supported and led by the Office of Research, this program will be offered annually pending the availability of resources.
+The UT Dallas Social Sciences grant program is an internal funding mechanism designed to collect preliminary data that will lead to external funding.
 This program is well-suited to support the endeavors of those faculty from the School of Economic, Political and Policy Sciences and the School of Behavioral and Brain Sciences, although there is no explicit limitation for faculty affiliations.
-PIs who accept a UT Dallas Social Sciences Grant award commit to the pursuit of external funding for the research effort within 12 to 18 months of receiving Social Sciences Grant funding.
+PIs who accept a UT Dallas Social Sciences grant commit to the pursuit of external funding for the research effort within 12 to 18 months of receiving Social Sciences grant funding.
 Activities that are not eligible for support through this mechanism include consulting, dissertation completion, research/analysis pertaining to the operation of UT Dallas, and curriculum development.

-- The maximum allowable budget for a Social Sciences Grant is $10,000.
+- The maximum allowable budget for a Social Sciences grant is $8,000.

-Social Sciences Grant funding is meant to seed research activities including the collection of preliminary data for new activities rather than supporting an on-going or established study.
-A successful Social Sciences Grant proposal will demonstrate the following:
+Social Sciences grant funding is meant to seed research activities including the collection of preliminary data for new activities rather than supporting an on-going or established study.
+Priority will be made to support those collaborations that are new, i.e. the participating PIs have no previous track record of co-funding on externally sponsored work (as co-PIs or PI and co- investigator).
+A collaboration can still be considered new if the PIs have served as co-authors on one or more peer-reviewed publications.
+A successful Social Sciences grant proposal will demonstrate the following:

-- The proposal must provide compelling evidence that one or more external funding opportunities exist that are relevant for the proposed work.
-The funding levels should substantially exceed that which is provided by the Social Sciences Grant mechanism.
+- Compelling evidence that one or more external funding opportunities exist that are relevant for the proposed work.
+The funding levels should substantially exceed that which is provided by the Social Sciences grant mechanism.

-- Previous Social Sciences Grant awardees (PI and co-PIs) may submit a new Social Sciences Grant application no sooner than three calendar years from a prior winning round.
-For example, a winner from fall 2018 would not be eligible to submit another application until fall 2021.
+- Previous Social Sciences grant awardees (PI and co-PIs) may submit a new Social Sciences grant application no sooner than three calendar years from a prior award round.
+For example, a winner from spring 2019 would not be eligible to submit another application until spring 2022.

-- Faculty with greater than $200,000 in discretionary funds (e.g. Research Enhancement and Chair cost centers) are not eligible to serve as either PI or co-PI.
+- Faculty with greater than $100,000 in discretionary funds (e.g. Research Enhancement and Chair cost centers) are not eligible to serve as either PI or co- PI.
+Start-up funding does not count towards the discretionary fund limit.

-- A faculty member may submit only one Social Sciences Grant proposal as a PI or co-PI during each submission opportunity.
+- A faculty member may submit only one Social Sciences grant proposal as a PI or co-PI during each submission period.

 - Faculty participating in the review process are not eligible to apply concurrently for a Social Sciences grant.